PerBothner/DomTerm/Architecture.md

 A "hard" newline.
 Has a "\n" text node as its sole child.

 `<span line="soft">` -
-A "soft" newline, as breaked by line-breaking.
+A "soft" newline, as created by line-breaking.
-It's sole child is a text node consisting of wrapString followed by a newline.
+Its sole child is a text node consisting of wrapString followed by a newline.
 The newline might be followed by indentation.

 `<span line="end">` -
 Marks the end of the final line.
-Has no contents.
+Has no contents (except a zero-width space).
+(May also be used in the future for the end of `<div>`-level content.)

 ## Colors and high-lighting